johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 Introduction        {#introduction}
 ============

 The primary function of a network is to transport and deliver packets according to service level objectives.
 Understanding both where and why packet loss occurs within a network is essential for effective network operation, with device-reported packet loss providing the most direct signal for identifying customer impact.
 To effectively automate network operations, operators must be able to detect anomalous packet loss, determine its root cause, and apply appropriate mitigation actions.
 Some packet loss is normal or intended in IP/MPLS networks, however.
 Therefore, precise classification of packet loss signals is crucial both to ensure that anomalous packet loss is easily detected and that the right action or sequence of actions is taken to mitigate the impact, as taking the wrong action can make problems worse.
+For example, taking a congested device out of service can make congestion worse by moving the traffic to other links or devices, which are already congested.

 Existing metrics for reporting packet loss, such as ifInDiscards, ifOutDiscards, ifInErrors, and ifOutErrors defined in {{?RFC1213}}, are insufficient for several reasons.
 First, they lack precision; for instance, ifInDiscards aggregates all discarded inbound packets without specifying the cause, making it challenging to distinguish between intended and unintended discards.
 Second, these definitions are ambiguous, leading to inconsistent vendor implementations.
 For example, in some implementations ifInErrors accounts only for errored packets that are dropped, while in others, it includes all errored packets, whether they are dropped or not.
 Many implementations support more discard metrics than these, however, they have been inconsistently implemented due to the lack of a standardised classification scheme and clear semantics for packet loss reporting.
 For example, {{?RFC7270}} provides support for reporting discards per flow in IPFIX using forwardingStatus, however, the defined drop reason codes also lack sufficient clarity to support automated root cause analysis and impact mitigation, e.g., the "For us" reason code.

-This document defines an information model for packet loss reporting which addresses the aforementioned issues, introducing a classification scheme to enable automated mitigation of unintended packet loss.
-The information model is defined using YANG {{?RFC6020}} with Data Structure Extensions {{!RFC8791}}, allowing the model to remain abstract and decoupled from specific implementations in accordance with {{?RFC3444}}.
+This document defines an information model for packet loss reporting which addresses these issues, introducing a classification scheme to enable automated mitigation of unintended packet loss.
+The information model is defined using YANG {{?RFC6020}} using Data Structure Extensions {{!RFC8791}}, allowing the model to remain abstract and decoupled from specific implementations in accordance with {{?RFC3444}}.
 This abstraction supports different data model implementations - for example, in YANG, IPFIX {{?RFC7011}}, gMNI {{gMNI}} or SNMP {{?RFC1157}} - while ensuring consistency across implementations.
 Using YANG for the information model enables this abstraction, leverages the community's familiarity with its syntax, and ensures lossless translation to the corresponding YANG data model for network elements, which is also defined in this document.

 The scope of this document is limited to reporting packet loss at Layer 3 and frames discarded at Layer 2, although the model could be extended in future to cover segments dropped at Layer 4.
 This document considers only the signals that may trigger automated mitigation actions and not how the actions are defined or executed.

-{{problem}} describes the problem to be solved. {{infomodel}} describes the information model. {{datamodel}} describes the corresponding network element data model and requirements together with a set of examples.  {{module-datamodel}} defines the corresponding YANG module. {{wheredropped}} provides an example of where packets may be discarded in a device. {{module-infomodel}} defines the information model as an abstract data structure in YANG, in accordance with {{!RFC8791}}. {{mapping}} provides examples of discard signal-to-cause-to-auto-mitigation action mapping. {{experience}} details the authors' experience from implementing this model.
+{{problem}} describes the problem to be solved. {{infomodel}} describes the information model. {{datamodel}} describes the corresponding network element data model and implementation requirements together with a set of examples.  {{module-datamodel}} defines the corresponding YANG module.  {{module-infomodel}} defines the information model as an abstract data structure in YANG, in accordance with {{!RFC8791}}.  {{wheredropped}} provides an example of where packets may be discarded in a device. {{mapping}} provides examples of discard signal-to-cause-to-auto-mitigation action mapping. {{experience}} details the authors' experience from implementing this model.

 Terminology {#terminology}